Saint Patrick’s Day

 - 1/4 cup flat leaf parsley chopped

 In a small bowl, whisk together the stout, agave, tomato paste, mustard along, 1/2 teaspoon salt and 1/2 pepper.
 Set aside.

 Preheat oven to 375°.

 Place the cabbage and carrots in a large casserole dish.
-Drizzle a tablespoon of olive oil over the vegetables, sprinkle with a little salt and pepper and then toss gently.
+Drizzle a tablespoon of oil over the vegetables, sprinkle with the rest of the salt and pepper and then toss gently.
 Bake uncovered for 25 – 30 minutes, stirring after about 15 minutes.

-While the vegetables are cooking, heat a teaspoon of olive oil in a large pan over medium high heat.
-Add the seitan and cook for about 10 minutes, stirring frequently, until the seitan is slightly brown and a little crispy around the edges.
-Remove from pan and set aside.
+While the vegetables are cooking, heat the remaining olive oil in a large pan over medium high heat.
+Add the onion and cook for about 5 minutes, stirring frequently, until it begins to brown

 Once the carrots and cabbage mixture is done roasting, remove from oven and spoon the onion and seitan mixture over it.

 Other St. Patrick’s Day Recipes you might enjoy include: